Integrated Architectural and Engineering Approach Is More Collaborative, More Efficient and Quicker to Market

 The potential issue in this scenario is the back-and-forth response required by multiple firms instead of the civil engineer and architect collaborating from the beginning.
 That step of blindly investing time in a plan is taken out of the equation when the architect, civil engineer and team members from other professional services are working concurrently in the initial project development phase and subsequent design phases.

 Many different scenarios may play out within a full-service architectural and civil engineering firm, but time savings are realized because those conversations occur early in the site development process.
-The path to alternative solutions and a final site plan can be narrowed much quicker and with less effort than from the development team coordinating multiple firms.
+The path to alternative solutions and a final site plan can be narrowed down much more quickly and with less effort than from the development team coordinating multiple firms.

 Halff’s Architecture practice has the full benefit of collaborating with in-house civil engineers who help solve challenges a piece of land may present.